-- Tales by Light Season 2: Challenging Perceptions Through Art
+- Season Two: Challenging Perceptions Through Art

 “The art of seeing is such an extraordinary sense, and photography is such an extraordinary art.
 As a photographer, you see these moments which only you see, and you just want to share them and say ‘This is the world we live in’.”

 Discover our extraordinary world through a stunning cinematic experience—following the journeys of acclaimed photographers pursuing their personal projects.
 Their aim: changing people’s perceptions through art.

 Shot in stunning 4K resolution, Tales by Light Season 2 is an unforgettable journey, which shares the journeys of four passionate photographers who see the world differently and want to share what they see through their craft.